WaqarAhmed51/profile/README.md

 # Web Profile - Web Developer [Waqar Ahmed]

-I made my web profile and hosted to Github Pages to showcase my web projects.
+I made this web profile and hosted to Github Pages to showcase my web projects.
 This webpage is developed by using bootstrap.

 - You may find some data outdated.
 (Last updated years ago :D)